gmetais/sw-remove-cookies/README.md

 That's it!
 A good way to test if it works is through a spying proxy that can intercept HTTPS requests.
 I use Charles Proxy and if you do so, make sure you correctly enable spying on the HTTPS domain, it's disabled by default.

+## Is it production ready?

+No. It has not been tested in production and this is very new for the moment.
+I'd be VERY happy if some of you could give me your feedback, and than I'll be able to say that yes, it's production ready.

 ## Other headers

 I tried some other ways to reduce the weight of the requests.
 I managed to shorten the Accept-Language header to `*`.
 Some people can have a long string in this one.

 I could not change any other headers, although the spec says we should be able to modify the `User-Agent`.

-## Is it production ready?

-No. It has not been tested in production and this is very new for the moment.
-I'd be VERY happy if some of you could give me your feedback, and than I'll be able to say that yes, it's production ready.
+The name of the `remove-cookies-worker.js` is quite long, and its URL will be sent in the `Referer` header.
+Shorten its name to light up a little bit more the request header.

+## Third parties

+The goal of this service worker is to optimize load time on same-origin assets.
+You can slightly modify so it removes cookies on other origins.
+Just remember that removing cookies on a tracker makes it useless, so you'd rather completly remove it from the page!

 ## Author

 Gaël Métais.
 I'm a webperf freelance.
-Follow me on Twitter [@gaelmetais](https://twitter.com/gaelmetais), I tweet about Web Performances and Front-end.
+Follow me on Twitter [@gaelmetais](https://twitter.com/gaelmetais), I tweet mostly about Web Performances.

 If you understand French, you can visit [my website](http://www.gaelmetais.com) (will be soon in English too).